hashicorp/terraform-provider-google/website/docs/r/sql_database_instance.html.markdown

 * `location` - (Optional) The region where the backup will be stored

+* `transaction_log_retention_days` - (Optional) The number of days of transaction logs we retain for point in time restore, from 1-7.

+* `backup_retention_settings` - (Optional) Backup retention settings.
+The configuration is detailed below.

+The optional `settings.backup_configuration.backup_retention_settings` subblock supports:

+* `retained_backups` - (Optional) Depending on the value of retention_unit, this is used to determine if a backup needs to be deleted.
+If retention_unit is 'COUNT', we will retain this many backups.

+* `retention_unit` - (Optional) The unit that 'retained_backups' represents.
+Defaults to `COUNT`.

 The optional `settings.ip_configuration` subblock supports:

 * `ipv4_enabled` - (Optional) Whether this Cloud SQL instance should be assigned